 Directors are compensated for their services according to a standard arrangement authorized by resolution of the Board of Directors.
 An annual retainer fee of \$25,000 was paid to each director and an additional fee of \$1,000 was paid to each director for every Board meeting attended during 1993.
-Committees of the Board usually meet on the same day as the regular Board at the rate of \$1,000 for each such committee meeting.
+Committees of the Board usually meet on the same day as the regular Board meeting.
+Members of each committee who attended such meetings were compensated at the rate of \$1,000 for each such committee meeting.
 Committee chairmen were compensated an extra \$200 for attendance at the committee meetings for which they were chairmen.
 If a director performed extraordinary services for the Board at the rate of \$1,000 per day.
 Directors are reimbursed for all reasonable expenses incurred by them in attending meetings of the Board of Directors or committee meetings and in performing compensable extraordinary services.
 Board members who are employees of the Company do not receive compensation under the above provisions.